Experts drill Arctic ice to fathom speed of melt

 If the Arctic Ocean were open sea in autumn, without an insulating layer of ice, that would allow more warming of the polar air.

-One forthcoming study calculated that the total volume of Arctic sea ice fell to a record low in 2010 [ID:nL5E7K52X4], suggesting that thinning has continued despite a rather steadier ice extent over the past three or four years.
+One forthcoming study calculated that the total volume of Arctic sea ice fell to a record low in 2010, suggesting that thinning has continued despite a rather steadier ice extent over the past three or four years.

 Other scientists are poring over new satellite estimates of thickness from the European Space Agency's CryoSat, which will plug a gap in data between the last U.S. ICESat satellite and the start date for the next around 2016.